PHOTOVOLTAIC POWER STATIONS OF SANTIAGO AND HERMOSILLO

 MEXICO, THE PERFECT SCENARIO FOR PHOTOVOLTAIC POWER

-The Aztec country meets a series of privileged requirements for the development of photovoltaic power:
+The Aztec country meets a series of privileged requirements for the development of photovoltaic solar energy:

 - In geographical terms, it is at a high altitude, so solar panels can operate at lower temperatures.
 In addition, it is located inside the 'sun belt', where we can find the highest levels of radiation in the world.